Overview

 Creative Development

-Creative Development is an approach to web development that emphasizes simple, practical, reliable solutions to problems.
-In order to identify a simple and practical solution you first must apply the creative mind to identify the problem to be solved.
+Creative Development is an approach to web development that emphasizes simple, practical, and reliable solutions to problems.
+In order to identify a simple and practical solution, you first must apply the creative mind to identify the problem to be solved.
 The creative mind cuts through existing attachments and preconceptions.
 It seeks out assumptions and attempts to debunk them.
 When a problem is understood from the creative point of view, the opportunities wrapped inside a challenge are revealed.

 When you and the members of your team find yourselves saying, "Why don't we just..." you know you are practicing Creative Development.
-Quick, simple, inexpensive solutions to problems are the hallmark.
+Quick, simple, and inexpensive solutions to problems are the hallmark.

-Through our Creative Development practice, we guided Nokia through a very challenging timeline and helped them launch a platform that served it's users well and remained secure and manageable.
+Through our Creative Development practice, we guided Nokia through a very challenging timeline and helped them launch a platform that served its users well and remained secure and manageable.

 Single Sign-On

 Nokia had developed a federated user-id system for all of their web properties.
-This system supported single sign-on which would allow a developer to access multiple Nokia properties with one login session.
+This system supported single sign-on, which would allow a developer to access multiple Nokia properties with one login session.
 This was a level of convenience and reduction in friction that was essential for Nokia.
 They wanted to treat their devoted developer community with respect.
 Respecting their time and safeguarding their convenience was key.

 Downloads Manager